Summary

 Contents

-Jasmine Felicia Crockett (born March 29, 1981) is an American lawyer and politician who is the U.S. representative from Texas’s 30th congressional district since 2023.
-Her district covers most of South Dallas County, central Dallas, Dallas Love Field Airport and parts of Tarrant County.
-A member of the Democratic Party, she previously represented the 100th district in the Texas House of Representatives.
+Jasmine Felicia Crockett (born March 29, 1981) is an American politician serving as the U.S. representative for Texas’s 30th congressional district since 2023.
+A member of the Democratic Party, she represented the 100th district in the Texas House of Representatives from 2021 to 2023.

 Elections